fcecin/cth/drivers/doh-coldstart/README-INSTALL.md

-doh-coldstart downloads and configures the source code for all DoH targets, but it ONLY COMPILES the test target (hg3/tc3) during driver installation.
+doh-coldstart downloads and configures the source code for all DoH targets, but it ONLY COMPILES the test target (hg3/tc3) during driver installation, since that's the only one that's going to be used for automated testing by default.

 You can still write tests that use the other targets and enable/select those targets in your tests, but you will have to ensure the targets are properly compiled and present in the standard directories expected by the tests: